-All our planning is stored on the Staff Shared Drive.
+All our long and medium term planning is stored on the Staff Shared Drive.

 The National Curriculum is used for guidance when planning these core subjects but we use our coordinators' advice and schemes of work for these, plus other curriculum subjects.